Our Story ...

 Wendy and Dave Branson began making maple syrup as a family activity in 2010 with a used finishing pan over a homemade wood stove.
 Their love of being outdoors and doing all of the work that comes with making maple syrup made it a natural fit.

 Within a few years it had quickly expanded to more than 300 buckets and they found themselves purchasing a modern high-efficiency wood burning evaporator and installing vacuum pipelines.
-Each year the number of tapped trees has grown and is currently about 1600 on tubing and still a few buckets for visitors.
+Each year the number of tapped trees has grown and is currently about 1600 taps on vacuum tubing and still a few buckets for visitors.

 The first murmurings of spring begin with the running of sap